 It's a little hard to wrap my head around, but just imagine Call of Duty if a Wolf from Ghost Recon Breakpoint could lay down a bubble shield, or an Echelon agent from Splinter Cell could slide while shooting you with a P90.
 It's also free-to-play, so there won't be much keeping you from trying it out yourself.

-Here's everything we know about XDefiant so far, including how to sign up for its upcoming test session.
+Here's everything we know about XDefiant so far.

-Ubisoft is running its first playable test of XDefiant sooner than you'd think.
-You can sign up here for a chance to play the test session that starts on August 5.
+Ubisoft ran its first playable test of XDefiant in August 2021.
+You can still sign up here (opens in new tab) for future test sessions, though we haven't heard about any other tests in recent months.
 The website will prompt you to select a preferred platform to play on and ask you what other types of shooters you play.
 Don't worry too much about what answer you give, Ubi probably wants everyone to try the game out.